 In the OR, anesthesia plays a big role in the quality of outcomes.
-When analyzing coverage models, consider how the group handles issues such as infection control and safety practices, and if they utilize policies and procedures based on industry best practices.
-It is also wise to discuss with the group how it measures and reports quality performance so it can compare that performance to benchmarking data and identify areas for improvement.
+When analyzing the care delivered by your group, consider how providers ensure a consistent approach to issues such as infection control and safety practices, and if they utilize policies and procedures based on industry best practices.
+It is also wise to discuss with the group how it measures and reports quality performance so it can compare that performance to benchmarked data and identify areas for improvement.

 These days, low patient satisfaction scores can negatively impact reimbursement.
 That is why it is important that your anesthesiology group understands their role in the patient experience.
-Pre- and post-op care, including pain management, and on-time starts are just a few of the ways anesthesiology can affect the patient experience.
+Pre- and post-op care, including pain management, and on-time starts are just a few of the ways that anesthesia providers can affect the patient experience.

 Strong anesthesia leadership is key to a successful hospital/group partnership.
-The person in this position should coordinate with hospital leadership to ensure the group is aware of the hospital’s quality, satisfaction and growth goals, then work with his or her group to ensure it is helping to meet those goals.
+The person in this position should coordinate with hospital leadership to ensure the group is aligned with the hospital’s quality, satisfaction and growth goals, then work with his or her group to ensure it is helping to meet those goals.

-It is very important to address these issues and clearly set expectations – for both parties – at the beginning stages of an anesthesiology group engagement.
-However, it is perhaps even more important to put measurement procedures around these goals into place so that you can track progress, identify areas for improvement and uncover and remedy problems before they grow into larger issues.
+It is very important to address these issues, clearly set expectations and document expected coverage and deliverables – for both parties – in the anesthesia group or individual provider contract.
+However, it is perhaps even more important to put measurement procedures around these goals in place so that you can track progress, identify areas for improvement and uncover and remedy problems before they grow into larger issues.